100 Notable alumni of

 -

 John Peter Petrucci is an American guitarist, best known as a founding member of the progressive metal band Dream Theater.
-He produced or co-produced (often with former member Mike Portnoy before he departed the band in 2010) all of Dream Theater's albums from Metropolis Pt.
-2: Scenes from a Memory (1999) to A View from the Top of the World (2021), and has been the sole producer of the band's albums released since A Dramatic Turn of Events (2011).
+He produced or co-produced (often with Mike Portnoy before Portnoy's absence from the band 2010-2023) all of Dream Theater's albums from Metropolis Pt.
+2: Scenes from a Memory (1999), and has been the sole producer of the band's albums released since A Dramatic Turn of Events (2011).
 Petrucci has also released two solo albums: Suspended Animation (2005) and Terminal Velocity (2020).

 -